 The WHEAP agency must respond to customer requests for Prevention Assistance services within 48 hours of the request date.
+If the situation is life threatening because the weather or other conditions create a concern for the health or life of the household's residents, the agency must respond within 18 hours.
 If the service date entered in the HE+ System is beyond 48 hours from the request date, an HE+ System Note shall be added to state when the customer was contacted after the request to address the crisis situation.